AllanWang/KAU/mediapicker/README.md

 You may get the activity response by overriding your `onActivityResult` method to first verify that the request code matches and then call `kauOnMediaPickerResult`, which will return the list of MediaModels.

+## MediaActions

+On top of retrieving your media file, you may also add action items to the start of the grid.
+All actions will return their results immediately, and retrieve media types based on the activity.

+### MediaActionCamera

+Gets an image or a video from the default camera.
+No permissions are necessary.
+Note that since api 24, passing general uris may throw a [FileUriExposedException](https://developer.android.com/reference/android/os/FileUriExposedException.html), so your own resolvers need to be passed for this to work.
+See the sample xml folder for an example.

+### MediaActionCameraVideo

+Given that getting videos do not require resolvers, this item can be used for videos only without any required arguments.

+### MediaActionGallery

+Defines whether you want to pick one or more media items from the default gallery app.